puppetlabs/puppet-docs/source/puppetdb/1/using.markdown

 [exported]: /puppet/2.7/reference/lang_exported.html

 Currently, the main use for PuppetDB is to enable advanced features in Puppet.
-We expect additional applications to be built on it as it becomes more widespread.
+We expect additional applications to be built on PuppetDB as it becomes more widespread.

-If you wish to build applications on PuppetDB, see the navigation sidebar for the API spec.
+If you wish to build applications on PuppetDB, see the navigation sidebar for links to the API spec.

 Checking Node Status
 -----